jfk-creator/c_dyn_arr/README.md

 # c_dyn_arr
-A naiv impl of a dynamic array in c
+A naiv impl of a dynamic array in c.
+This is still work in progress.
 # How to use it
 ````c
 typedef struct {